bharath-acchu/Diabetes_Prediction_Model/README.md

    * Age

   These factors predict whether a person is diabetic or not.
-Inorder to check this just scroll on the visualisation to predict!!!# Diabetes_Prediction_Model
+Inorder to check this just scroll on the visualisation to predict!!